Manu343726/biicode-posts/glfwcpluspluscom/post.md

 ```

 Note how the ball is projected.
 The visible area of our OpenGL scene (The area which matches the viewport) goes from -1 to 1 in both axes, where -1 is the bottom-left corner of our window, and 1 is its top-left.
-Working with coordinates [-1,1] makes it simple to deal with window bounds, since they are window size independent.
+Working with coordinates [-1,1] makes it simple to deal with window bounds, since they are independent of the window's size.

 Check how the animation works: